-Bagh Block Printing fabric motifs are typically geometric, paisley, or floral compositions dyed with vegetable colors of red and black over a white background, and may be a popular textile printing product.
+Bagh Block Printing fabric motifs are typically geometric, paisley, or floral compositions dyed with vegetable colors of red and black over a white background, and maybe a popular textile printing product.
 Its name is derived from the village Bagh located on the banks of the Bagh River.

 History of Bagh Block Printing

-The origins of the Bagh Block Printing are uncertain, but it’s believed that the practice is over 1,000 years old, with the techniques having been handed down through family medicine from generation to generation.
+The origins of the Bagh Block Printing designs are uncertain, but it’s believed that the practice is over 1,000 years old, with the techniques having been handed down through family medicine from generation to generation.